 Dordogne is one of France’s most iconic and idyllic rivers.
 Lush meadows and green woods roll out along the meandering banks and in the olden times, the valley served as an important frontier during the Hundred Years War.
 Dordogne’s hilltops still bear the telltale signs of this historical war and the entire region is dotted with defensive châteaux and heavily fortified towns.
 Nowadays it is a picture of French tranquillity and a perfect destination to explore by bike or, better still, by paddle.
-Think a rugged natural landscape filled with dense forests, limestone hills, vineyards, walnut orchards, duck farms, and houses drenched in geraniums.
+Think of a rugged natural landscape filled with dense forests, limestone hills, vineyards, walnut orchards, duck farms, and houses drenched in geraniums.
 It is the heart and soul of la belle France with its emerald green fields, rich country cooking, turreted châteaux, and medieval villages lining the riverbanks.

-Looking for offbeat European destination: 11 reasons why you should visit Bucharest in Romania
+Offbeat European destination: 11 reasons why you should visit Bucharest in Romania

 Prehistoric paintings, pate, and fine wine of Dordogne

-Cavernous limestone caves hold paintings left behind by pre-historic man and wooden-hulled gabarres (traditional flat-bottomed, wooden boats) slice the waterways.
-Its farmers’ markets overflow with pâté, truffles, walnuts, cheeses and fine wines and Dordogne is the land of plenty.
+Cavernous limestone caves hold paintings left behind by a prehistoric man and wooden-hulled gabarres (traditional flat-bottomed, wooden boats) slice the waterways.
+Its farmers’ markets overflow with pâté, truffles, walnuts, cheeses, and fine wines and Dordogne is the land of plenty.
 The best way to enjoy this bountiful region is by slow travelling in spring in Dordogne, when the land is freshly green and the tourist season is low.
 Choose between the four colour-coded areas: Périgord Pourpre (purple) for the winegrowing regions around Bergerac; Périgord Noir (black) for the dark oak forests around the Vézère Valley and Sarlat-la-Canéda; Périgord Blanc (white) after the limestone hills around the capital, Périgueux; and Périgord Vert (green) for the forested regions of the north.